fizalihsan/project-planner/README.md

 ## Getting Started

 The project runs as a standalone Java application.
 Requires project plan to be provided as an Excel spreadsheet.
-Samples plan is under resources/samples
+A sample plan is under resources/samples

 ### Prerequisites